Why Skin Colour Matters When It Comes To Eczema

 Should you experience any of the above symptoms, make it a priority to seek medical advice to be diagnosed with eczema as soon as possible.
 If you are worried that your GP or other health professionals in your network may not be trained to treat dark skin, try to get a second opinion from a specialist skin clinic.
 For recommendations on the best specialist skin clinics for dark skin, head to The Black Skin Directory - an online platform founded by aesthetician Dija Ayodele to better connect people of colour to professional skincare, products experts and treatments.

-Despite popular belief, there is no real cure for eczema but incorporating a few simple lifestyle changes can make living with condition more comfortable.
-“Treatment needs to be holistic and consider diet, clothing, washing, environmental issues as well as actual creams or skin treatments,” says Jo Greenslade, Managing Director of Cotton Comfort.
+Despite popular belief, there is no real cure for eczema but incorporating a few simple lifestyle changes can make living with the condition more comfortable.
+“Treatment needs to be holistic and consider diet, clothing, washing, environmental issues as well as actual creams or skin treatments,” says Jo Greenslade, Managing Director of Eczema Clothing.
 Here are a few other things to consider when treating eczema on darker skin…

 Temperature Check